What is a 4 season tent and is it worth getting one for your outdoor adventures?

 Even though it says 4 seasons, it really means winter only.

-4 season tents are way too heavy and bulky for summer use, which is why they have created 3 season tents.
+These winter tents are way too heavy and bulky for summer use, which is why they have created 3 season tents.

 You can still use them in other seasons as well (summer, spring and fall), but they won’t work AS well in those seasons as 3 season tents will.